Category Archives: Holistic Health

 5. LIFESTYLE

 The effect of meditation on depression has been well-documented and it is known to greatly improve the symptoms.
-There are many different ways to meditate from simple breathing techniques LINK that you can do in just a few minutes, through guided visualizations, walking meditations, mindfulness LINK and binaural beats.
+There are many different ways to meditate from simple breathing techniques that you can do in just a few minutes, through guided visualizations, walking meditations, mindfulness and binaural beats.
 It is all a matter of working out which is the right one for you.

 6. HORMONES